-All students enrolled for a minimum of 12 Semester hours at the Parkville 16-week Campus Center are members of the Park Student Government Association (PSGA).
+ll students enrolled for a minimum of 12 Asemester hours at the Parkville 16-week Campus Center are members of the Park Student Government Association (PSGA).
 The Student Senate consists of the Executive Board and the Senate.
-Members of the Executive Board are President, Vice-President, Secretary, Business Manager and Campus Activities Board (CAB) Director.
-Members of the Senate include students representing both the on-and-off-campus population.
-The Director of Student Life is advisor to the Student Senate.
-The PSGA assists Park University in its commitment as an institution of higher learning; promotes a campus-wide spirit of unity; acts as a means of communication between students, faculty and administration; helps solve campus problems; and initiates, promotes and supervises general campus activities.
-For specific information about PSGA, please check the website at: http://captain.park.edu/senate/.
+Members of the Executive Board are President, Vice-President, Secretary, Business Manager and Campus Activities Board (CAB) Director, Members of the Senate include students representing both the on-and-off-campus population.
+The Dean of Student Life and Assistant Dean of Student Life serve as advisors to the Student Senate.
+The PSGA assists Park University in its commitment as an institution of higher learning; acting as a means of communication between students, faculty and administration; while addressing the needs of the campus and initiating general campus activities.
+For specific information about PSGA, please check the website at: